ChilliCream/graphql-platform/website/src/docs/hotchocolate/distributed-schema/schema-federations.md

 # Federation with Redis

-HotChocolate uses the Redis cache as a pub/sub system to signal changes on the downstream services.
+Hot Chocolate uses the Redis cache as a pub/sub system to signal changes on the downstream services.
 With a cache, the gateway schema is also more stable and faster in bootstrapping, because it does not require to call all downstream services on startup.

 You will need to add a package reference to `HotChocolate.Stitching.Redis` to all your services: